 They are especially good to treat and cure pimples which can be very embarrassing for young people.
-This is because the leaves are effective in expelling infections as well as all other toxins that are detrimental to the body and the active ingredients in the leaves are sesquiterpenes.
+This is because the leaves are effective in expelling infections as well as all other toxins that are detrimental to the body.
+The active ingredients in the leaves are sesquiterpenes.

 An infusion which is made from the leaves is used to promote health to the stomach.

 Traditionally, the leaves were used to tie over the womb of an expectant mother with child to prevent miscarriage.
 It is also good to tone up the system of young ladies.